Self-Testing Graph States Permitting Bounded Classical Communication: Introduction

-In our study we show that the capacity to self test in the presence of communication can similarly be extended and applied.
-In particular, we show that certain families of graph states can be self-tested through correlations derived from Pauli measurements, which defy the explanation by any $d$-LHV$^\ast$ model.
-Leveraging techniques akin to those employed in scenarios for non-communicating devices, we present two specific experiments: one involving large circular graph states and the other focusing on the honeycomb cluster state, which is a universal resource for quantum computation \cite{van2006universal}.
-However, in the case of general graph states, the potential for deception by communicating devices renders the self-testing of such states impossible.
-To address this challenge, we propose a novel approach that enables the self-testing of any graph state by expanding it into an inflated graph state.
-This inflated graph state can be used to both prepare the target graph state, and self test it, whilst allowing for classical communication along the edges of the inflated graph state.
-More precisely, by assessing correlations that surpass the capabilities of any $d$-LHV$^\ast$ model, we can confirm that subsequent local measurements on the added vertices result in a post-measurement state that is locally isometric to the original graph state.
+We extend self-testing to settings with communication.
+In particular, we show that families of graph states can be self-tested from Pauli-measurement correlations that no LHV model can explain even using bounded classical communication.
+Using techniques akin to non-communicating scenarios, we give two concrete experiments: one on large circular (ring) graph states and one on the honeycomb cluster state, a universal resource for quantum computation~\cite{van2006universal}.
+For general graph states, however, the potential for deception by communicating devices renders the self-testing of such states impossible.
+To address this challenge, we introduce a novel approach that expands any target into an inflated graph state; observing correlations beyond any communication-assisted LHV model then guarantees that subsequent local measurements on the added vertices yield a post-measurement state locally isometric to the original.